-- Receptionists, ambulance control workers and those who are first point of contact by patients must appreciate that an asthmatic having difficulty breathing needs to be seen as an emergency.
+- Receptionists, ambulance control workers and those who are first point of contact by patients must appreciate that a patient with asthma having difficulty breathing needs to be seen as an emergency.

 - Hospital admission should be an opportunity to review the patient's care plan.

 - Anyone who has required admission should be followed up by a respiratory physician for at least a year.

 - Patients who have had near-fatal asthma or brittle asthma should remain under specialist care indefinitely.

 - International ERS/ATS guidelines on definition, evaluation and treatment of severe asthma; European Respiratory Society (2014)

 - Holgate ST, Polosa R; The mechanisms, diagnosis, and management of severe asthma in adults.
 Lancet.
 2006 Aug 26;368(9537):780-93.